kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Governance as Control System

-Policies constrain use.
+Policies constrain use
-Reviews enforce discipline.
+Reviews enforce discipline
 Processes reduce surprise

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.